 SANDR development was sponsored by the U.S. Army Research Laboratory via the CaN CTA contract (number W911NF-10-2-0022).
-SANDR is populated with data resulting from joint ARL-TARDEC studies and CaN CTA studies.
+SANDR is populated with data resulting from joint ARL-GVSC (formerly TARDEC) studies, CaN CTA, and Autonomy Research Pilot Initiative (ARPI) studies.
 The following individuals are recognized for their contributions to SANDR through tool development, data curation, and data analysis: